MsHERESIES 4 — DAFFODILS

 From *Amniotechnics,* republished in MsHeresies 3, Sophie Lewis writes: Who holds and catches whose blood?
 Who rips into whom?
 Doctor or monster?
 Gestator or gestatee?
 What’s certain is that monsters rampage, as Mary Shelley wrote, because of a lack of care.
 It was probably ultimately the man of science, denied the chance to be a mother, who was the more destructive monster on the rampage.

-Offset printed A2 poster for Studium Generale Rietveld Academie, Amsterdam (August 2020)
+Offset printed A2 poster for Studium Generale Rietveld Academie, Amsterdam (Summer 2020)

 Acetone transfer collage with detail from Lena Cronqvist’s painting The Ice (1975).
 Text and glossary from the essay *Debt and Study* in The Undercommons: Fugitive Planning & Black Study (2013) by Stefano Harney and Fred Moten: